I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pfree_dma_buffer.md

 UID : NC:hdaudio.PFREE_DMA_BUFFER
 title : PFREE_DMA_BUFFER
 author : windows-driver-content
-description : The FreeDmaBuffer routine frees a DMA buffer that was previously allocated by a call to AllocateDmaBuffer.The function pointer type for a FreeDmaBuffer routine is defined as: old-location : audio\freedmabuffer.htm old-project : audio ms.assetid : 658e32d2-40e2-4479-8212-df7140fe6b74
+description : The FreeDmaBuffer routine frees a DMA buffer that was previously allocated by a call to AllocateDmaBuffer.The function pointer type for a FreeDmaBuffer routine is defined as old-location : audio\freedmabuffer.htm old-project : audio ms.assetid : 658e32d2-40e2-4479-8212-df7140fe6b74